tunmsk/nextgen-facebook/readme.txt

 * **Bugfixes**
 	* Fixed an incorrectly named object expiration variable in the `ngfb_get_sharing_buttons()` function.
 * **Developer Notes**
-	* The NGFB WordPress REST API v2 module extends the returned /posts (including custom post types), /terms, and /users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays.
+	* The NGFB WordPress REST API v2 module extends the returned /wp-json/wp/v2/posts (including custom post types), terms, and users JSON with a new 'head' array field consisting of 'html' and 'parts' arrays (Pro version).

 = Version 8.6.5 (2015/08/14) =